AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Audio communication modules for two-way interaction
    - Local alarm systems with variable alert levels

-   The Perception Layer forms the foundation of our surveillance system, acting as the primary interface between the physical and digital worlds.
+   The Perception Layer forms the foundation of our security system, acting as the primary interface between the physical and digital worlds.
 The IP cameras, equipped with 1080p resolution and infrared capabilities, provide clear footage in both day and night conditions.
-NodeMCU controllers serve as efficient intermediaries, collecting data from various sensors and transmitting it to the Raspberry Pi units.
-These edge computing nodes, powered by Raspberry Pi 4 Model B with 4GB RAM, handle initial data processing and analysis.
+ESP32 controllers serve as efficient intermediaries, collecting data from various sensors and transmitting it to the Raspberry Pi units.
+These edge computing nodes, powered by Raspberry Pi, handle initial data processing and analysis.
 The integration of PIR motion sensors with a range of up to 30 feet and proximity sensors ensures comprehensive environmental monitoring.
 Two-way audio communication is facilitated through high-fidelity microphones and speakers, while the multi-level alarm system can be configured to respond with different intensity levels based on the severity of detected threats.

 2. **Network Layer**
    - Secure Wi-Fi connectivity with failover mechanisms